code-pushup/cli/packages/cli/docs/custom-plugins.md

 In this chapter we will see how plugin results contribute to the category scoring.

 **basic categories setup**
+In this example we create a Performance category which contains one audit and one group.

+Assign weights based on what influence each audit and group should have on the overall category score (assign weight 0 to only include it for extra info, without influencing the category score).

 ```typescript
 // code-pushup.config.ts